Federal tax revenue by state

 This is a table of the total federal tax revenue by state, federal district, and territory collected by the U.S. Internal Revenue Service.

 Gross Collections indicates the total federal tax revenue collected by the IRS from each U.S. state, the District of Columbia, and Puerto Rico.
 The figure includes all Individual federal taxes and Corporate Federal Taxes, income taxes, payroll taxes, estate taxes, gift taxes, and excise taxes.
 This table does not include federal tax revenue data from U.S. Armed Forces personnel stationed overseas, U.S. territories other than Puerto Rico, and U.S. citizens and legal residents living abroad, even though they may be required to pay federal taxes.

+Fiscal Year 2024

+Fiscal Year 2020

+This table lists the tax revenue collected from each state, plus the District of Columbia and the territory of Puerto Rico by the IRS in fiscal year 2020, which ran from October 1, 2019, through September 30, 2020.
+The gross collections total only reflects the revenue collected from the categories listed in the table, and not the entire revenue collected by the IRS.

+No data for Guam is available for 2020.

 Fiscal Year 2019

 This table lists the tax revenue collected from each state, plus the District of Columbia and the territory of Puerto Rico by the IRS in fiscal year 2019, which ran from October 1, 2018, through September 30, 2019.
 The gross collections total only reflects the revenue collected from the categories listed in the table, and not the entire revenue collected by the IRS.

 No data for Guam is available for 2019.